 Are Rope Toys Safe for Dogs?

-Whether you just adopted a new puppy or you want to buy your dog a fun new toy as a special treat, you may be wondering—are rope toys safe for dogs?
+Whether you just adopted a new puppy or you want to buy your dog a fun new toy as a special treat, you may be wondering: are rope toys safe for dogs?
 You’ve seen them on display in pet supply stores, but you might have heard mixed opinions regarding their safety.
 Learn the truth about rope toys and why it might be better to choose a different plaything for your pup.

-Why Rope Toys Are Hazardous
+Why Rope Toys Are Hazardous for Dogs

 If your dog loves to disembowel stuffed animals and decimate Frisbees, he isn’t just ripping these toys apart—he’s eating a portion of them.
-A vast majority of the time, foreign objects pass through your dog’s digestive system without a problem.
+A majority of the time, foreign objects pass through your dog’s digestive system without a problem.
 In fact, you might not even know your pet ate something he shouldn’t have.
 However, in rare instances, swallowing foreign objects can cause serious, even life-threatening problems to your dog’s digestive system.

 If your dog slurps down a long piece of spaghetti-like rope, one end may travel as far as the upper intestines, while the other end remains caught in the stomach.
 As your dog’s digestive system attempts to move the object through the body, the strand tightens and the intestines cinch like a drawstring on sweatpants.

-Even if your dog doesn’t completely destroy his toys, he may sit and chew happily on a tug-of-war rope, shredding off tiny strands at a time.
+Even if your dog doesn’t completely destroy his toys, he may sit and chew happily on a tug-of-war rope, shredding off and eating tiny strands at a time.
 This isn’t as dangerous as swallowing long strings, but it can still cause blockages in your dog’s intestines, like hairs clogging a shower drain.

 Dogs that do undergo surgery must cope with the ordeal of an hours-long operation required to remove the obstruction.
 The recovery period can also be arduous, especially when it comes to feeding your dog while his digestive system heals.

 Avoid the Dangers of Rope Toys